- [email protected]

-On the web side, I work with designers to create concise, easy-to-navigate websites that effectively communicate the client's message and give users the information they want.
+On the web side, I work with designers and developers to create concise, easy-to-navigate websites that effectively communicate the client's message and give users the information they want.
 I specialize in taking complex content and breaking it down into clear, comprehensible language for both print and online media.

 Proficient in writing scripts and developing storyboards for e-learning modules in Adobe Storyline.

 Working with team to transition the U.S. Department of Education's STAR training on adult literacy from a face-to-face model to an online learning community.
 Set out the new online structure in wireframes, worked with subject matter experts to develop storyboards for the e-learning modules, managed media for the e-learning modules (including audio, video, photos and images), edited scripts, edited media where needed and acted as project lead on the client end.
 Communicated extensively with team in video scrum calls.
 Used Trello and Jira to manage tasks and communicate with team.

 Do research for and ghostwrite blog pieces, articles, book proposals, book excerpts and other work as needed.